gigafluent/gigafluent.github.io/_pages/terms.md

 ---
-layout: page
+layout: inner
-title: Terms of Use
+title: Book Scanner Terms of Use
 include_in_header: false
 ---